Code-Institute-Submissions/hjtb-Hurtlocker_OctResub/README.md

 ## **Goal for this project**

-Welcome to HurtLocker Sports Club .
+Welcome to Hurtlocker Sports Club .

 The goal of this project is to create a web application for a sports club so that they can recruit new members and safely and easily accept subscriptions from members.
 The app will provide memebers with information regarding the club and its activities and a discusion forum for members to post their own ideas.

-The app was deployed using Heroku and can be found here: [HurtLocker](https://HurtLocker.herokuapp.com)
+The app was deployed using Heroku and can be found here: [Hurtlocker](https://Hurtlocker.herokuapp.com)

 <hr>